wiwu2004/payment-services/README.md

 ## State Model

-The payment lifecycle is explicit and controlled only by the domain:
+The payment lifecycle is explicit and controlled entirely by the domain:

 - `CREATED`
 - `PENDING`